CargoTrackSolutions/ecmr-backend/README.md

 Licensed under the Open Logistics Foundation License 1.3.
 For details on the licensing terms, see the LICENSE file.

+## 📣 Give Feedback

+We welcome your input to improve and shape the future of our open source eCMR.

+If you have suggestions, questions, or want to share your use case, please contact us via email:

+📧 **ecmr-feedback@lists.openlogisticsfoundation.org**

+Your feedback helps us ensure the project meets real-world needs and requirements across industries and borders.

 ## Maintainers & Contact
 This repository is maintained by contributors from the **Open Logistics Foundation Working Group "Electronic Transport Documents"**.